Dr Paul Worth

 Fellow, Royal College of Physicians

 Member, Clinical Studies Group, UK Dementia and Neurodegenerative Diseases Network (DeNDRoN)

-Away from work, I am a keen amateur rower for City of Cambridge Rowing Club, training and competing regionally.
-I am a keen musician, playing the piano and singing.
+Away from work, I am a keen cyclist and rower.
+I play the piano and sing.
 I am a cricket and rugby fanatic following the England teams wherever possible.
 I have a vintage campervan which absorbs many hours with tinkering and spontaneous weekends away.
-I enjoy cooking and entertaining, and spending time with my young family.
+I enjoy cooking and entertaining, and spending time with my family.